Police Scanner Radio Frequently Asked Questions (FAQ)

 What does it mean when they say "Go to channel 2"?

-than one channel (frequency) in their operations.
-Your frequency directory
+one channel (frequency) in their operations.
+Online frequency listings

 will show additional frequencies for police, fire and other agencies.
 Program

-in all frequencies contained in the frequency guide and you should come up
+in all frequencies contained in the frequency lists and you should come up

 with channel 2 and other channels pretty quickly.

 Read our FAQ List for CB Related Questions

 The installation, possession, or use of scanning radios in a motor vehicle may be